A Soft Theorem from vertex-like operators in BFSS Theory: The Formalism

 which is uplifted to a light-like $11$-dimensional vector by the dictionary (\ref{eq:dictionary}), while

 and $p_j^-$ is the energy in the target space, such that the on-shell condition

-will be imposed dynamically, as we will show shortly.
+is satisfied.
 The polarisation $A_{IJ}$ is an $SO(9)$ tensor, and is, therefore, a representation of the little group of $11$-dimensional Lorentz symmetry, thus describing a massless particle in $11$-dimensions.
 We will be interested in the case of a graviton, for which the tensor has rank $2$.
 The construction can, however, be extended to higher rank representations of $SO(9)$.
 The structure of (\ref{eq:hardvert}) is determined by the requirement of asymptotic translation and rotation invariance.
-The shift in the velocity operator is inserted to ensure that the two-point function of vertex operators corresponds to the overlap of graviton states in the target space, as we will show momentarily.
 The normal ordering of terms in the vertex operator will be implied from now on, even when not written explicitly.
 As a consequence, we will never generate Wick contractions between elements of the same vertex operator.
 The soft vertex operators correspond to a soft graviton insertion

 Here $q_s$ is a soft momentum (i.e. the overall scale is given by $\frac{N_s}{R} \ll \frac{1}{R_0}$ in the large $N$ limit) and $h_{IJ}$, which is symmetric and traceless, is the graviton polarisation.
 We perform a field redefinition, such that the kinetic terms in (\ref{eq:effective}) are canonically normalised.
 Hence, the vertex operator becomes